 Moreover, public perception of safety issues, including adoption of new therapeutics or novel approaches to treatment, may adversely influence the willingness of subjects to participate in clinical trials, or if approved, of physicians to adopt and prescribe novel therapeutics.
-Physicians, hospitals and thirdparty payors often are slow to adopt new products, technologies and treatment practices.
+Physicians, hospitals and third-party payors often are slow to adopt new products, technologies and treatment practices.
 Physicians may decide the therapy is too complex or unproven to adopt and may choose not to administer the therapy.
 Based on these and other factors, healthcare providers and payors may decide that the benefits of any Physiocrine-based therapeutic for which we receive regulatory approval do not or will not outweigh its costs.
 Any inability to successfully develop commercially viable drugs would have an adverse impact on our business, prospects, financial condition and results of operations.

-If we are unable to successfully complete or otherwise advance clinical development, obtain regulatory or marketing approval for, or successfully commercialize, Resolaris or Stalaris, or experience significant delays in doing so, our business will be materially harmed.
+If we are unable to successfully complete or otherwise advance clinical development, obtain regulatory or marketing approval for, or successfully commercialize our therapeutic product candidates or experience significant delays in doing so, our business will be materially harmed.

-To date, we have expended significant time, resources and effort on the discovery and development of Resolaris, including conducting preclinical studies and our clinical trials.
+To date, we have expended significant time, resources and effort on the discovery and development of Resolaris, including conducting preclinical studies and clinical trials.
 We have not yet commenced or completed any evaluation of Resolaris in human clinical trials designed to demonstrate efficacy to the satisfaction of the FDA.
-We have not yet commenced clinical development of Stalaris.
-We currently generate no revenue from the sale of any product, and our ability to generate product revenues and to achieve commercial success, which we do not expect will occur for many years, if ever, will initially depend on our ability to successfully develop, obtain regulatory approval for and commercialize Resolaris or Stalaris for the treatment of one or more of our target rare disease indications in the United States and any foreign jurisdictions.
-Before we can market or sell Resolaris or Stalaris in the United States or foreign jurisdictions, we will need to commence and complete additional clinical trials (including larger, pivotal trials, which we have not yet commenced), manage clinical and manufacturing activities, obtain necessary regulatory approvals from the FDA in the United States and from similar regulatory authorities in other jurisdictions, obtain adequate clinical and commercial manufacturing supplies, build commercial capabilities, which may include entering into a marketing collaboration with a third party, and in some jurisdictions, obtain regulatory approvals for Resolaris or Stalaris or Stalaris and even if we do not receive regulatory approvals for Resolaris or Stalaris or Stalaris and even if we do obtain regulatory approvals for Resolaris or Stalaris, and even if we do obtain regulatory approvals, secure an adequate commercial supply for, or otherwise successfully commercialize, Resolaris or Stalaris.
-If we do not receive regulatory approvals for Resolaris or Stalaris or Stalaris or Stalaris, we may never generate significant revenues, if any, from commercial sales.
-If we fail to successfully co
+We have not yet commenced clinical development of iMod.Fc.
+Our ORCA program is a preclinical program and we have yet to select a therapeutic candidate for development.
+We currently generate no revenue from the sale of any product, and our ability to generate product revenues and to achieve commercial success, which we do not expect will occur for many years, if ever, will initially depend on our ability to successfully develop, obtain regulatory approval for and commercialize our therapeutic candidates in the United States and any foreign jurisdictions.
+Before we can market or sell our therapeutic candidates in the United States or foreign jurisdictions, we will need to commence and complete additional clinical trials (including larger, pivotal trials, which we have not yet commenced), manage clinical and manufacturing activities, obtain necessary regulatory approvals from the FDA in the United States and from similar regulatory authorities in other jurisdictions, obtain adequate clinical and commercial manufacturing supplies, build commercial capabilities, which may include entering into a marketing collaboration with a third party, and in some jurisdictions, obtain reimbursement authorization, among other things.
+We cannot assure you that we will be able to successfully complete the necessary clinical trials, obtain regulatory approvals, secure an adequate commercial supply for, or otherwise successfully commercialize our therapeutic candidates.
+If we do not receive regulatory approvals for Resolaris or iMod.Fc, and even if we do obtain regulatory approvals, we may never generate significant revenues to sustain and grow our company, and our business, prospects, financial condition and

-Data generated in our preclinical studies and patient sample data relating to the Resokine pathway may not be predictive or indicative of the immunomodulatory activity or therapeutic effects, if any, of Resolaris in patients.
+Data generated in our preclinical studies and patient sample data relating to the Resokine pathway may not be predictive or indicative of the immuno-modulatory activity or therapeutic effects, if any, of our product candidates in patients.